Alison sits at a laptop. A bird is in the window watching. A wall plaque states "Housebound but not alone".

 It Gets Worse Before it Gets Better

-In 2010, I caught Lyme Disease due to being a pet-lover (fleas) with a failing immune system.
+A few years later, I caught Lyme Disease due to being a pet-lover (fleas) with a failing immune system.
 More rejections from the NHS.
 So, it was goodbye to career, home, savings, and social life.
 Friends started to dwindle.
 I don’t blame them; they became friends with a business-driven socialite, which I could no longer be.
 I hit rock bottom.

-Healing, Connections and a Positive Attitude
+Healing, Connections and Finding Jesus

 Alison x